yorktechsoc/website/README.md

 A [Docusaurus 2](https://docusaurus.io/) website for the University of York's Technical Theatre Society.
 It is automatically built using GitHub actions and deployed GitHub pages.
 The site is available at [yorktechsoc.org](https://yorktechsoc.org).

+## Hosting

+The website is hosted on [Cloudflare Pages](https://pages.cloudflare.com/); on the YorkTechSoc CloudFlare account, this brings it in line with the Wiki.

 ## Setup

 To run the site locally, you will need to install [Node.js](https://nodejs.org/en/).
 Then, in the root directory of the project, run: